hoesler/congress-assistant/README.md

 Congress Assistant
 ==================
-This is a PHP Web-Application initially created for the ESEB 2011 Congress in Tübingen It is based primarily on the [CodeIgniter](http://ellislab.com/codeigniter "CodeIgniter") framework.
+This is a PHP Web-Application based on the [CodeIgniter](http://ellislab.com/codeigniter "CodeIgniter") framework and initially created for the ESEB 2011 Congress in Tübingen.

 Its purposes were: